varletjs/varlet/packages/varlet-ui/src/segmented-buttons/docs/en-US.md

 ### Intro

-Use `SegmentedButtons` and `SegmentedButton` to present a compact group of related options for single or multiple selection.
+Select one or multiple options from a group of button-style alternatives.

 ### Basic Usage